-For expressions of type Class, there are two possible type qualifiers, @ClassVal and @ClassBound, representing either an exact Class value or an upper bound of the Class value.
-For example, @ClassVal("java.util.HashMap") indicates that the Class object represents the java.util.HashMap class.
-Alternatively, @ClassBound("java.util.HashMap") indicates that the Class object represents java.util.HashMap or a subclass of it.
+For arrays, the refined type indicates the length of the array: for example, @ArrayLen({3,4}) indicates that the array will be of length 3 or 4.
+For expressions of type class, there are two possible type qualifiers, @classVal and @classBound, representing either an exact class value or an upper bound of the class value.
+The list of possible values is expressed as an array of strings representing fully-qualified types; for example, @classVal("java.util.HashMap") indicates that the class object represents the java.util.HashMap class.
+Alternatively, @classBound("java.util.HashMap") indicates that the class object represents java.util.HashMap or a subclass of it.